Final Fantasy XIV: Shadowbringers: Setting and characters

 Shadowbringers occurs on the First, a parallel world split long ago from the Source, the original setting.
 Eons ago, Hydaelyn sundered the world to imprison Zodiark.
-The Ascians, Zodiark's pre-sundering immortal servants, trigger Calamities on the Source to "Rejoin" the Shards.
-They manipulated the heroes of the First to destroy too much Darkness, creating a lethal excess of Light.
+The Ascians, Zodiark's immortal servants, trigger Calamities on the Source to "Rejoin" its Shards.
+They manipulated the First's heroes to destroy too much Darkness, creating a lethal excess of Light.
 This Flood of Light erased everything, and everyone, outside the continent of Norvrandt.
 Minfilia, the player's ally and Oracle of Light, sacrificed herself to halt the Flood during Heavensward.
-Survivors in the post-apocalypic world resist monstrous "sin eaters," which feed on the living, warping them into more sin eaters.
+Survivors in the post-apocalypic world resist monstrous "sin eaters", which feed on the living, warping them into more sin eaters.

-Norvrandt is Eorzea's mirror on the First, but one unaffected by the Source's Calamities.
+Norvrandt is Eorzea's mirror on the First, unaffected by the Source's Calamities.
 Central Lakeland hosts the Crystal Tower, which mysteriously appeared a century prior.
-The Crystarium grew around it, driven by cooperative work ethic and led by the enigmatic Crystal Exarch.
+The Crystarium, a hard-working commune under the enigmatic Crystal Exarch grew around it.
 Decadent Eulmore in Kholusia pampers its wealthy citizens with indolent luxury.
-Lord Vauthry built this paradise with slave labor, forcing the poor refugees at its gates to compete for the privilege of servitude.
-Vauthry's inspirations include Jabba the Hut.
+Lord Vauthry built this paradise with slave labor, exploiting destitute refugees.
+Vauthry's inspirations include Jabba the Hutt.
 Dwarves, the First's Lalafell, live in Kholusia's mountains as an insular Tribe of miners and blacksmiths.
 The Seven Sisters cliffs provided visual references for Kholusia.
-The Rak'tika Greatwood houses the Ronkan Empire's ruins and the Night's Blessed, a religious community hiding from the Light beneath the jungle canopy.
+The Rak'tika Greatwood houses, the Ronkan Empire's ruins, and the Night's Blessed, a religious community hiding from Light beneath the jungle canopy.
 Angkor Wat and Mesoamerican civilizations inspired Ronkan architecture.
-Il Mheg is the magic faerie land—pixies, fuath, nu mou, and amaro—in the former, now-fallen Kingdom of Voeburt.
-Finally, Amh Araeng is the desert where Minfilia halted the Flood, still having crystallized waves of frozen Light.
-The rest of the planet is covered by the Empty, a vast, lifeless white expanse.
+Il Mheg is the land of the fae—pixies, fuath, nu mou, and amaro—in the valley formerly of the Kingdom of Voeburt.
+Finally, Amh Araeng is the desert where Minfilia halted the Flood, left as massive waves of solid Light.
+The Empty covers the rest of the world, a vast, lifeless white expanse.

-Transitioning from Stormblood to Shadowbringers, the Warrior's closest allies fall into comas one by one, leaving the Warrior isolated.
-The Garlean Empire also resumes its campaign against Eorzea.
-The Empire begins mass-producing Black Rose, a chemical weapon which halts all biological activity even in tiny doses, to retaliate against Ala Mhigo's successful war of independence.
-Emet-Selch, an Ascian leader and the true identity of Garlean Empire founder Solus zos Galvus, accelerates his plans to destroy the First, so Zodiark will be whole again.
-Having escaped the sundering, he sees present-day people as disturbing husks, not truly alive, and thus claims to feel no remorse for his deeds.
+Transitioning to Shadowbringers, the Garlean Empire also resumes its campaign against Eorzea, as Warrior's closest allies sequentially fall into comas while hearing a mysterious voice, leaving the Warrior isolated.
+Emperor Varis zos Galvus begins mass-producing Black Rose, a chemical weapon lethal even in tiny doses, to retaliate against Ala Mhigo's successful revolution.
+Garlean crown prince Zenos yae Galvus also resurfaces, seeking a rematch with the Warrior.
+Emet-Selch, an Ascian leader who had founded the Empire as Solus zos Galvus, accelerates his plans to destroy the First and restore Zodiark.
+In his unsundered eyes, modern mankind are disturbing husks, not truly alive, thus claiming no remorse for killing them.